 Following American Independence, key political leaders in Virginia pursued the disestablishment of the Church of England as the formal church denomination of the young state.
 Initially introduced in 1776 by George Mason in the Virginia Declaration of Rights, religious tolerance came to fruition in the Act for Establishing Religious Freedom, which is commonly known as the Virginia Statute for Religious Freedom.
 First drafted by Thomas Jefferson in 1777, it was passed by the Virginia General Assembly on January 16, 1786.
 Virginians were no longer "compelled to frequent or support any religious worship, place, or ministry whatsoever" and were "free to profess . . . their opinions in matters of Religion . . . ."

-The passage of the act represented the end of a 10 year campaign to disestablish the Church of England.
-The Virginia law was one of the sources that Congress drew on when drafting the Bill of Rights in 1789, which granted the free exercise of religion and prohibited Congress from abridging the freedom of religion.
-Its guarantees became part of the second Virginia Constitution that was adopted in 1830.
+The act is one of the most important laws adopted by the assembly.
+It opens with an eloquent vindication of religious and intellectual freedom and closes with specific guarantees of religious liberty and belief.
+The Virginia law was one of the sources that Congress drew on when drafting the Bill of Rights to the United States Constitution in 1789 in which free exercise of religion was granted and Congress was prohibited from abridging the freedom of religion.
+The guarantees established in the Act for Establishing Religious Freedom became part of the second Virginia Constitution which was adopted in 1830.